zairahira/Git-Cheat-Sheet/README.md

 - Once set, now you can simply use `git push`.

 # Git branches
->💡 Tip and a good practice: Always  make changes in a forked branch.
+>💡 Tip and good practice: Always make changes in a forked branch.

 Branches fall into these categories:
 - **Main**: The original/main branch.
 - **Feature branch**: Used when you are adding a feature.
-- **Hot fix branch**: Created for bugs in production releases.
+- **Hotfix branch**: Created for bugs in production releases.
 Used as a patch for next release cycle.

 Branches often start with fix/ or feat/, among others, like commit messages, but they use a forward slash and can't contain spaces.
 Create a new branch named feat/add-create-table-reference